harveypekar/3dgraphics/project/description.md

 We do need to show it though.
 This is relative simply: all we need to do is turn our material transparent.

 Set the 'render mode' of your material to transparent.
 Now, when you write to the color in your pixel shader, you can set the alpha.
 You might have noticed that the output color of your pixel shader has four components.
-The first three are `r`, `g`, and `b`, as you know and love (from CSS).
+The first three are `r`, `g`, and `b`, as you know and love.
 The final one is `a`, which determines how transparent your pixels will be.
+Set it first to 0.5 to check that your material is actually transparent.

 #### Combining